Daraak/python_projects/README.md

 2. Star Pattern:- This is just a simple code which takes a number from you as an input (as rows) and also asks for the pattern style you want and then print accordingly

 3. Stone Paper Scissor:- Many of us have played this game with friends (humans), let's try once palying with a machine

+4. Healthy Programmer:- This program is intended to take care of the health of programmers, works as an audio reminder system and tells that how a programmer can even take care of his/her health while working.(audio files included)